Montenegro

 Security level:

+Domestic crime is at a negligible level.
 No terrorist attacks or threats have been recorded in the country.
 Success has been reported in the fight against organised crime and in the fight against illicit drug and cigarette trafficking.
-Domestic crime is at a negligible level.

 In case of theft or loss of your personal documents, you should immediately inform the local police authorities about the event and obtain the relevant report, and then apply to the Bulgarian Embassy in Podgorica for an Emergency Travel Document to return to the country.